gustavo-luz/smartparking_unicamp_demo/software/yolov8_to_v11/README.md

 1. **inference_yolo_ultralytics.py**
    This script processes images, runs inference using a YOLO model, and returns results in a csv.

-   Example test images can be found on [docs folder](../../assets/demo_images).
-The images used for the paper are in shape 728x1024 but other shapes should also be compatible.
+   Example test images can be found on [docs folder](../../assets/demo_images) extracted from [CNRPark](http://cnrpark.it/) named CNR-EXT_FULL_IMAGE_1000x750.tar (1.1 GB) and are from the under CNR-EXT_FULL_IMAGE_1000x750/FULL_IMAGE_1000x750/SUNNY/2015-11-12/camera1.
+The images used for the reference paper are in shape 728x1024 but other shapes should also be compatible.

+TODO: criar um script que baixa as fotos de demonstração e colocar em todos os readmes, pra não distribuir fotos de terceiros. add citação no artigo

 ## Running the Script